abiodunadedokun/portfolio-projects/README.md

    - **Key Insight**: **0.5 kg and 1.0 kg packages** were the most popular, indicating that customers prefer medium-sized purchases.
 Smaller and larger sizes performed less well.

 #### d. **Customer Loyalty Analysis**
-   - A pie chart showing the percentage of sales contributed by loyalty card holders versus non-loyalty card holders.
+   - A slicer showing the impact of sales contributed by loyalty card holders versus non-loyalty card holders.
    - **Key Insight**: Customers with **loyalty cards** made more frequent and higher-value purchases, suggesting that expanding loyalty programs could drive repeat business.

 #### e. **Sales by Country**
-   - A geographical map was used to illustrate sales distribution by country (e.g., United States, United Kingdom, Ireland).
+   - A bar chart was used to illustrate sales distribution by country (e.g., United States, United Kingdom, Ireland).
    - **Key Insight**: The **United States and United Kingdom** dominated the sales, while **Ireland** contributed a smaller share.
 This information can guide localized marketing strategies to boost sales in underperforming regions.

 #### f. **Top Purchasing Customers**